Jehadel/3x3-2D-transformations_demo/README.md

 Each term is either a multiple of x or a multiple of y.
 We can’t add a constant.

+*Note : Of course, this operation is trivial if we add two 2x1 matrices, but the point here is to limit to product operation only, because we then could chain transformations by chaining multiplications.*

-But if we note that
+However, if we note that

 $$ x + 10 = x.1 + y.0 + 1.10 $$